slaFFik/BP-Default-Data/readme.txt

 1. Admin Page with Import Status

 == Changelog ==

+= 1.3.0 (29.03.2020) =
+* Checked and fixed compatibility with BuddyPress 5.x.
+* Fixed several PHP Warnings and notices.
+* Added optional (off by default) usage tracking option.
+All the details are in plugin admin area.

 = 1.2.0 (17.05.2017) =
 * Smarter data deletion - delete only IMPORTED data, and not everything